 Annual GDP growth is expected to jump to 22.1% in June 2021, versus the previous retraction of 6.1%.

 The predictable recovery is backed by the rapid pace of COVID-19 vaccinations which allowed the country to pursue its re-opening efforts, boosting consumption.
 Other data will be watched as well to measure how sustainable the growth is, such as business investment, manufacturing, and construction output.

 The Bank of England left policy unchanged during its August meeting, with policymakers reiterating that they do not intend to tighten monetary policy at least until there is clear evidence that significant progress is being made in eliminating spare capacity and achieving the 2% inflation target sustainably.

 However, officials signaled some modest tightening of monetary policy over the next two years was likely to be necessary if the economy continues to improve.
 The central bank also said it would start reducing its stock of bonds when its policy rate reaches 0.5% by not reinvesting proceeds and it would start considering selling stock of purchased assets when the rate reaches at least 1%.

 Markets are expected a possible hike in interest rates by 2022.

 Join the Market and Start Trading Now

-Explore the best trading conditions with AximTrade, a global leading broker with flexible leverage up to 1:3000, which is one of the top competitive leverage conditions.
+Explore the best trading conditions with AximTrade, a global leading broker with a top competitive leverage in the market up to infinite leverage.
 Choose now from various forex account types, based on your trading strategy, experience, and capital designed for investment.
 Learn how to open a forex account with easy few steps and join the financial markets.
 AximTrade is a fast-growing brokerage service provider in the global markets with a highly advanced MT4 execution and Copy Trade platform.